Switching up the traditional alphabet posters in your kindergarten classroom to a sound wall can greatly impact your students’ reading skills!

 Using these alphabet posters can be a great way to anchor the learning happening during your phonics routine.
 I use the same pictures in a phonics slide deck and posters to help my students develop a deep understanding.

-I want to make sure that I am displaying these posters at the eye level of my students.
+I want to ensure that I am displaying these posters at the eye level of my students.
 If they are too high, they might not be able to see them.

 Sound Wall Headers